arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 # Run test scripts
 $ npm test

-# Lint JavaScript files
-$ npm run lint

-# Lint and fix automatically JavaScript files.
-$ npm run lint:fix

 # Calculate the code coverage and output to build/coverage/
 $ npm run coverage

 # Build the documentation file to `docs/`
-$ npm run docs
+$ npm run build docs

 # Clean up (deletes) the contents of the `build/`, `dist/` and `docs/` directories
 $ npm run clean